 Graduate & Continuing Studies

 Whitworth is known and valued for providing face-to-face, relational education to students.
-This is why the faculty has committed to maximizing in-person instruction this fall through the innovative WhitworthFLEX approach, which emphasizes in-person, hybrid and modular course designs.
+This is why the faculty has committed to maximizing in-person instruction through the innovative WhitworthFLEX approach, which emphasizes in-person, hybrid and modular course designs.
 This approach will allow students to engage with class activities and assignments no matter their individual circumstances.
 The specific implications of this approach will depend upon class size, a faculty member's ability to be in the classroom, and other particular needs of the course or discipline.
 Other details include:

 - Some faculty members who fall into high-risk categories will be approved to teach their entire course using distance methods.